fatihabdi/EAI-FE/README.md

-This is a frontend repository for startup campus BE batch 1
+This is a frontend repository for Tubes EAI Kelompok 1

 there is docker-compose.yml for example to how you use this app in your docker-compose